Asia Pacific Vision: History

 While news and documentary film production remained APV's core business, by 1993, the company had begun to attract corporate clients as well.

-With demand from corporate clients steadily increasing, the APV Corporate Services division was established to focus on the production of video news releases (VNR), marketing videos, and internal training videos and customized Media Training, for both PR Agencies and direct clients.
+With demand from corporate clients steadily increasing, the APV Corporate Services division was established to focus on the production of video news releases (VNR), marketing videos, internal training videos and customized media training, for both PR agencies and direct clients.

 Present Status

 APV currently delivers documentary programming to National Geographic, AETN and other broadcasters.